Scope & Approach / Confidential Draft

 Independent of MGB and Sitecore

-Lives as its own product on Nishtech-managed infrastructure — no infosec or RIT review cycles that could jeopardize the pre-peak timeline.
+Lives as its own product on Nishtech-managed infrastructure — no infosec or RIT review cycles that could jeopardize the Q4 2026 timeline.

 05